Maternity Visitation Policies

 - If for any reason a baby is unable to go to the mother's room, parents and grandparents may come into the nursery to visit after checking with the nursery nurse.
 They will be asked to gown and scrub their hands prior to visitation.

 Newborn Intensive Care

 Parents and grandparents of patients in the newborn intensive care unit are welcome to visit new babies.
 For safety reasons, no other family members or friends are allowed in the NICU.
 Visiting hours are open.
 You are asked, however, not to visit during nursing shift changes.
 Likewise, if a procedure for your baby is planned, you will be asked to step outside.
-Visits are limited to 10 minutes, with 30 minute intervals between visits.
+Visitors may visit for up to 30 minutes at the beside without a break.